 Cambridge Assessment English is offering a uniqe opportunity for teachers who plan to take the CELTA course.

-You can, for a limited timeframe, do the whole CELTA course online!
+Now you can do the whole CELTA course online!

 Some of the advantages of the course include: